jamesnetherton/jamesnetherton.github.io/_posts/2016-08-19-camel-on-wildfly-swarm.md

 * camel-other
 * camel-undertow

-camel-other is an unforntuately named 'catch all' bucket for components that are not featured in the above list.
+camel-other is an unfortunately named 'catch all' bucket for components that are not featured in the above list.
 Over time the plan is to have individual fractions for each supported Camel component.

 ### Example Camel WildFly Swarm application

-This example demonstrates using the Camel CDI and Undertow compoments on WildFly Swarm.
+This example demonstrates using the Camel CDI and Undertow components on WildFly Swarm.

 #### WildFly Swarm generator